Improving Donor Communications: 7 Tactics to Keep In Mind

 Don’t forget that your communications have to be legible on different sizes of screens, as well as on paper!

-The massive popularity of accessing the internet via a smartphone, as well as the growing usage of mobile giving techniques like text-to-give campaigns, means that your nonprofit needs to consider how your messages look on phones and tablets as well as on desktops and paper.
+The massive popularity of accessing the internet via a smartphone, as well as the growing usage of mobile giving techniques like text-to-give or SMS marketing campaigns, means that your nonprofit needs to consider how your messages look on phones and tablets as well as on desktops and paper.

 Your communication strategy shouldn’t be limited to just solicitations and thank-you letters!
 Your donors want to be a part of your organization.